Apps for Librarians & Educators: Become an Expert in Mobile Apps for iPhones, iPads, or Android Smartphones

 - Get access to a wealth of materials during and after the course.

 - Become an expert for your own community.

 Each week we focus on a category, such as e-reading, productivity, research, or multimedia.
 The course combines video lectures, reading, discussion, and hands-on experience.
 We also discuss the future of apps vs. mobile web, and using apps for content creation.

-To participate, you need an iPhone, iPod Touch, or iPad.
+To participate, you need an iPhone, iPod Touch, iPad, or Android smartphone.
 Students write their own reviews or make videos to share with the class.
 By the end you will have enough material to offer a workshop for your library users or staff.

 For more information, see http://apps4librarians.com/.

-Nicole Hennig: Nicole Hennig is an independent information professional, teaching and inspiring educators and librarians about mobile technologies and the user experience of e-reading.
+Nicole Hennig: Nicole Hennig is an independent information professional, helping librarians & educators effectively use mobile technologies.